15 Surprisingly Frugal Habits of the British Royal Family

 Opting for DIY

 With the world watching Kate Middleton’s 2011 marriage to Prince William, you’d think she would hire professionals to make her makeup TV-ready.
 Nope.
 The now-Duchess of Cambridge passed on the pro help, and applied her makeup by herself, according to People.
 She did take a few private lessons from a makeup artist before the big day, though.
-Find out which fragrances the Duchess of Cambridge, Princess Diana, and Queen Elizabeth wore for their weddings.

 Cooking for themselves

 Live-in chefs aren’t the norm for every royal.
 Kate Middleton reportedly does most of the cooking for her family, including making Prince William’s favorite dinner: roast chicken.
 Prince Harry has also been spotted doing his own grocery shopping.
 Wonder what might be in their shopping carts?
 Check out these bizarre eating habits of the royal family.

 To the family who has everything, gifts aren’t about trying to outdo each other, so they give joke gifts instead.
 This year, Meghan Markle reportedly gave Queen Elizabeth a singing hamster that made her future grandmother-in-law laugh out loud.
 Don’t miss these other 10 sweet holiday traditions from the royal family.

 While Queen Elizabeth won’t take commercial flights, her grandchildren have been spotted on them.
 Prince William was spotted flying coach on an American Airlines flight from Memphis to Dallas in 2014, and Prince Harry and Meghan Markle traveled economy on British Airways to ring in the 2018 New Year in Nice.
 Find out what royal rule William and Kate always break while traveling.